First-Time Felony Charge: What Actually Happens

 Stage 1: The Arrest (Days 1-3)

-You're arrested, booked, and brought before a judge within 24-48 hours.
+You're arrested, booked, and brought before a judge within 24-48 hours for your arraignment.
 The judge will inform you of charges, determine if you need a court-appointed attorney, set bail, and schedule your next date.

 The rules that matter: